11 Weird House Building Superstitions

 That’s The Spirit

-In parts of Southern Asia, ‘spirit houses’ are built close to homes to give dead spirits somewhere to live away from the main house (“Mum, Great-great-great-great-grandma’s walking around the garden again!”).
+In parts of Southern Asia, ‘spirit houses’ are built close to homes to give dead ‘guests’ somewhere to live away from the main house (“Mum!
+Great-great-great-great-grandma’s floating around the garden again!”).

 Exit This Way

-Back in the Philippines, spirits are thought to hide in low, dark places, so special escape routes are sometimes built into basements to allow ghosts and spirits to leave.
+Back in the Philippines, spirits were thought to hide in low, dark places, so special escape routes were often built into basements to allow ghosts and spirits to leave.

 Which Witch

-In Europe, the biggest fear for housebuilders was witches getting down the chimney.
-Mummified cats, animals’ hearts pieced with iron nails, pots of urine… all manner of anti-witch totems were buried within the chimney or under the hearth to keep the pointy-hatted harridans away.
+In Europe, housebuilders were more worried about the living, witches to be precise.
+Mummified cats, animals’ hearts pieced with iron nails, pots of urine… all manner of anti-witch totems were buried within the chimney or under the hearth to prevent the pointy-hatted harridans away.
 A ‘witch’s crook’ was another tactic, essentially building a bend in the chimney to stop witches flying down it.

 Get a Quick Quote